 "Due diligence is often so strict that small organizations can't pass it.
 For organizations that aren't registered yet, it can be helpful to go through an intermediary funder.
-It can be a way to get more funding to key populations-led and youth-led organizations." - Martine Weve, Aidsfonds However, funding through intermediaries is not a stand-in for grappling with the principles outlined in this report.
-Ultimately, simplified processes and a more fit-for-purpose funding approach in philanthropy should directly support CBO partners as they work toward their own long-term goals.
-Intermediary funders also have a responsibility to advocate upstream to their own funders about the need to address burdensome processes, and to prevent passing bureaucratic requirements along to CBOs whenever possible.
+It can be a way to get more funding to key populations-led and youth-led organizations."

+- Martine Weve, Aidsfonds

+However, funding through intermediaries is not a stand-in for grappling with the principles outlined in this report.
+Ultimately, simplified processes and a more fit-for-purpose funding approach in philanthropy should directly support CLO partners as they work toward their own long-term goals.
+Intermediary funders also have a responsibility to advocate upstream to their own funders about the need to address burdensome processes, and to prevent passing bureaucratic requirements along to CLOs whenever possible.

 "We keep hearing about huge funding for HIV and AIDS.
-Most of it is supposed to work through CBOs but it never actually reaches a CBO.
+Most of it is supposed to work through community-based organizations (CBOs) but it never actually reaches a CBO.
 Sometimes it's given to NGOs but you do not see it trickling down to communities."

 Ndinini Kimesera Sikar, Maasai Women Development Organization (MWEDO)

-5 Build partnerships with CBOs that extend beyond funding to include capacity building, peer learning, and advocacy.
-In philanthropy and international development, grantees are too often expected to create "sustainable" change that allows a funder to wrap up support for one project and move on to another.
-However, building sustainable access to community-based care requires funders moving beyond relationships where they treat CBOs as local implementers of, or contributors to, the funder's mission.
-Instead, funders and CBOs should be collaborators, working in solidarity to fundamentally dismantle inequitable systems that prevent people from realizing the right to health.
+Build partnerships with CLOs that extend beyond funding to include peer learning and advocacy.

+In philanthropy and international development, community-led organizations are too often expected to create "sustainable" change that allows a funder to wrap up support for one project and move on to another.
+However, building sustainable access to community-based care requires funders moving beyond relationships where they treat CLOs as local implementers of, or contributors to, the funder's mission.
+Instead, funders and CLOs should be collaborators, working in solidarity to fundamentally dismantle inequitable systems that prevent people from realizing the right to health.

 While there is value in funding seed grants that allow new grassroots organizations to grow, building sustained change in communities and health systems requires long-term and patient partnerships.
-These partnerships should extend beyond funding individual organizations to active solidarity on the part of funders, including support for CBOs to build collective movements, alongside advocacy within the philanthropic community and with governments.
-In addition, funders can support long-term growth and sustainability by both facilitating and funding peer learning and capacity building, aligned with priorities identified by the CBOs.
+These partnerships should extend beyond funding individual organizations to active solidarity on the part of funders, including support for CLOs to build collective movements, alongside advocacy within the philanthropic community and with governments.
+In addition, funders can support long-term growth and sustainability by both facilitating and funding peer learning and capacity sharing among community-led organizations.